Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS code snippet demonstrates the process of importing employee bonus information into SAS datasets for further analysis or processing.

+## SAS Data Visualization: Employee Gender Distribution

+This SAS code snippet processes employee data and visualizes the gender distribution using various charts.

+### Explanation:

+1. **Creating Dataset:**
+   - The DATA statement creates a dataset named EMPLOYEES_INFO, which contains information about employees, including their name, gender, age, and weight.
+   - The CARDS section provides the data values, with each record separated by a comma.
+   - The INPUT statement specifies the format of the data to be read from the CARDS section.

+2. **Creating Charts:**
+   - PROC CHART is used to create different types of charts based on the EMPLOYEES_INFO dataset.
+   - The VBAR statement generates a vertical bar chart to show the distribution of genders.
+   - The HBAR statement generates a horizontal bar chart to visualize the gender distribution.
+   - The PIE statement creates a pie chart to display the proportion of each gender in the dataset.

+These SAS code snippets demonstrate the process of visualizing employee gender distribution using various chart types for effective data exploration and analysis.

 ## Usage

 Clone the repository to your local machine.